What Materials do Landscapers Use?

 A landscaped yard will increase your home’s value and overall curb appeal.
 Creating a beautiful outdoor space can improve your quality of life, and bringing nature around your home can positively affect your mood and mental health.
 Landscaping your yard is an investment of your time and money, and it is essential to choose the suitable materials of the best quality to get the most out of your efforts.

-Ensure you have the suitable landscaping materials for your project, trust professionals at Quality Landscaping Supplies for all your needs!
+Ensure you have suitable landscaping materials for your project; trust professionals at Quality Landscaping Supplies for all your needs!

-In this article, we will explain the most used landscape materials along with their purpose and benefits.
+This article will explain the most used landscape materials and their purpose and benefits.

-Screened topsoil is soil that has been processed through a screener to remove larger items and natural debris such as rocks, grass, branches, and weeds.
-A high-quality screened topsoil is a general-purpose soil used in a garden, under the sod, or flowerpots.
+Screened topsoil is soil processed through a screener to remove larger items and natural debris such as rocks, grass, branches, and weeds.
+A high-quality screened topsoil is a general-purpose soil used in a garden, under the sod, or in flowerpots.

-Unscreened topsoil is soil that has not been through a screener and still contains natural debris.
-We recommend unscreened topsoil when you need to level out a large surface or fill in a low-lying area.
+Unscreened topsoil is soil that has yet to be through a screener and still contains natural debris.
+We recommend unscreened topsoil when you need to level out a large surface or fill a low-lying area.

 Garden soil is topsoil mixed with different organic matter such as compost or fertilizer to meet the specific needs of your garden project, such as in a vegetable garden, flower garden, or when planting trees and shrubs.

 Mulch is any material that covers the surface of the soil, and landscapers commonly use it around gardens, plants, flowers, trees, and shrubs.
-Mulch acts as a natural barrier that protects the soil, and it also adds a beautiful finishing touch to your garden’s overall aesthetic.
+Mulch is a natural barrier that protects the soil and adds a beautiful finishing touch to your garden’s overall aesthetic.
 This protective layer helps prevent erosion, retain moisture, improve drainage, reduce weed growth, and supply the soil with nutrients.